2022 South Lanarkshire Council election: Candidates

 The total number of candidates fell from 152 in 2017 to 143.
 As was the case five years previous, the SNP fielded the highest number of candidates at 37 across the 20 wards.
 Both Labour and the Conservatives also fielded at least one candidate in every ward but the 30 candidates fielded by Labour was two less than in 2017 whereas the Conservatives maintained a total of 21 candidates.
 Unlike the previous election, the Liberal Democrats did not contest every ward after only 16 candidates were selected.
 The Greens had contested 19 of the 20 wards in 2017 but only contested 14 this time.

-The number of independent candidates increased from nine in 2017 to 11 but the UK Independence Party (UKIP) only fielded half as many candidates (four).
+The number of independent candidates increased from nine in 2017 to 11.
+The UK Independence Party (UKIP) (four) only fielded half as many candidates.
 For the first time, the Scottish Family Party, the Scottish Libertarian Party and the Alba Party fielded candidates in a South Lanarkshire election.
 For only the second time since 1999, the Scottish Socialist Party did not field any candidates and for the first time since 2003 neither Solidarity nor the Scottish Unionist Party fielded any candidates either.